Fiction Monthly: Publication history

 There is competition of western and traditional literatures in the late 1920s and early 1930s.
 The competition between Butterfly writers and May Fourth writers was represented like new versus old or westernized versus traditionalized.
-"Mandarin Duck and Butterfly School" was one of the most popular popular books in the literary field before the New Culture Movement, which make Fiction Monthly very popular among readers.
-Chinese ducks鸳鸯 and butterflies蝴蝶 are in pairs, which are the symbols of lovers.
+"Mandarin Duck and Butterfly School" was one of the most popular popular genres in the literary field before the New Culture Movement, which made Fiction Monthly very popular among readers.
+Mandarin ducks and butterflies 蝴蝶鸳鸯 live in pairs, which made them symbols of lovers.
 However, it was critiqued by May Fourth writers because it represents of old feudal thoughts and rules.

 Because Chinese literature need revolution, "Mandarin Duck and Butterfly School" became the opposite of new culture.
 Old national forms were broke to conform to the new forms of the world trend during the May fourth Movement.

 Zhou Zuoren strongly promoted humanist literature, struggled for human freedom, attacked all traditional literatures including the Journey to the West because they were fulfilled with traditional moral rules such as Confucian morality.
 Soon after Shen Yanbing joined the Shanghai Communist Party group, the authorities of the Commercial press decided to adapt to the new trend of the May 4th movement and completely reform the Fiction Monthly.
 It was the second literary journal to be published by Commercial Press.